NatiTurts/Encryptor-Pro-Connector/README.md

 ### 1. Import the EncryptorPro Solution

 1. **Download the Solution**: Obtain the latest version of the EncryptorPro solution package from my [GitHub Repository](Solution).
-2. **Access Your Environment**: Log in to your cloud service environment where you intend to deploy EncryptorPro.
+2. **Access Your Environment**: Log in to your Power Platform environment where you intend to deploy EncryptorPro.
 3. **Import the Solution**:
    - Navigate to the solutions section of your environment.
    - Select the option to import a new solution.